 eBay enables shoppers to interact easily with sellers.
 As a result, when searching for a graphics card, you can pose as many questions as necessary to ensure your satisfaction with the order.

-You should be aware that not all vendors answer questions before purchasing an object, which should make you think twice about purchasing from them.
+You should be aware that not all vendors answer questions before purchasing an object, making you think twice about purchasing from them.

-If the seller accepts questions, a Contact Seller link will appear in the listing’s Seller Information portion.
+A Contact Seller link will appear in the listing’s Seller Information portion if the seller accepts questions.
 You can use the following steps to contact an eBay seller:

 - Select Contact Seller.

-- On the Find answers tab, choose the subject that most closely fits your inquiry.
+- Choose the subject that most closely fits your inquiry on the Find Answers tab.
 If no categories fit, pick Other.

 - Type your question for the seller in the space provided.